igorkll/WinBox-Maker/README.md

 * winbox_resources/drivers - the directory with the drivers with which the image should be built
 * winbox_resources/nvidia_drivers - put the driver installers for your nvidia graphics cards here
 * winbox_resources/amd_drivers - put the driver installers for your AMD graphics cards here
+* winbox_resources/intel_drivers - put the driver installers for your intel graphics cards here (for example, for any hd graphics)
 * winbox_resources/packages - you can add the .cab or .msu packages to this directory
 * winbox_resources/cursor - the directory where you can upload custom cursor files (.cur for different states)
 * winbox_resources/sources - the source code of your application for building using winbox maker